-A Montreal Winter Photos 1 series to show you the other side of our Montreal Summer Photos series already online.
+A Winter Gallery Photos 1 series to show you the other side of our Montreal Summer Photos series already online.
 A series of 20 that started before the COVID-19 but, unfortunately, that ended with the COVID-19 still around.

-Montreal Winter Photos 2 at the Montreal Botanical Garden where a quiet and peaceful walk is always possible in any of our four seasons.
+A Montreal Winter Photos 2 at the Montreal Botanical Garden where a quiet and peaceful walk is always possible in any of our four seasons.
 A Garden presently closed but, it will eventually reopen and, in the meantime, we need to be careful and we need to be patient.

 A Montreal Winter Photos 3 and a "secret" shared by many business men (now called business people) my father told me about a specific part of the Sherbrooke Street East.
 A part of Sherbrooke street that, many years ago, was lined with many fancy restaurants.

-A Montreal Winter Photos 4 and a few outside moments after a snowy winter day.
+A Winter Gallery Photos 4 and a few outside moments after a snowy winter day.
 Snow has already been removed from most cars and stairs by the residents while streets and sidewalks have already been cleared by the snow removal teams of the City of Montreal.

 A Montreal Winter Photos 5 and a winter version of some of the benches in the Montreal Botanical Garden.
 Benches definitely used by visitors according to the footprints seen in the snow.
 A beautiful Garden in each and every seasons.